• Skip to primary navigation

 How long does a fruit tart last in the fridge once put together: I recommend to eat them within 2 days so that the curst stays flakey and crunchy.

-Can you make these Mini Strawberry Tarts ahead?
+Can you make these tartlets in advance?

 Basically all elements of these tartlets can be made in advance, but once put together they are better eaten fresh.